 Changes to fire hydrants, hose reels and pumps licences

-Most existing fire hydrants, hose reels and pumps licences have transitioned to the water-based fire system stream under the new framework which commenced on 1 May 2021.
+Most of the fire hydrants, hose reels and pumps licences transitioned to the water-based fire system stream under the new framework which commenced on 1 May 2021.

 - There are changes for licensees transitioning to the new ‘certify’ classes.

-- ‘Install and maintain’ classes will transition with no upskilling requirement and includes a broader range of commercial and industrial water-based fire systems.
+- ‘Install and maintain’ classes transitioned with no upskilling requirement and includes a broader range of commercial and industrial water-based fire systems.

-- The ‘fire hydrants and hose reels - inspect and test’ class will transition to the new portable stream ‘install and maintain’ class with the following scope of work:
+- The ‘fire hydrants and hose reels - inspect and test’ class transitioned to the new portable stream ‘install and maintain’ class with the following scope of work:

 - install and maintain portable firefighting appliances - AND

 - maintain, but not including inspecting and testing, fire hose reel systems downstream of the point of attachment of the fire hose to the drum - AND

 - inspect and test unpumped fire hose reel systems - AND

 - inspect and test unpumped fire hydrant systems, restricted to carrying out the tasks mentioned in the 6-monthly fire hydrant service schedules under AS 1851 - AND